boltdb/bolt/README.md

 The two projects have somewhat diverged.
 LMDB heavily focuses on raw performance while Bolt has focused on simplicity and ease of use.
-For example, LMDB allows several unsafe actions such as direct writes and append writes for the sake of performance.
+For example, LMDB allows several unsafe actions such as direct writes for the sake of performance.
 Bolt opts to disallow actions which can leave the database in a corrupted state.
 The only exception to this in Bolt is `DB.NoSync`.

 There are also a few differences in API.
 LMDB requires a maximum mmap size when opening an `mdb_env` whereas Bolt will handle incremental mmap resizing